 Click Here for tab for A Horse With No Name by America

-The song has some nice chord voicings, try to get in the flow with the strumming pattern as that’s where a lot of the personality of the song originates from.
+The song has some nice chord voicings.
+Try to get in the flow with the strumming pattern, since that’s where a lot of the personality of the song originates from.

 A Long December by Counting Crows